The Iowa Supreme Court has instituted the most sweeping changes to its rules for Expanded News Media Coverage since the program was adopted in 1979.

 25.1(3) “Judicial officer” means the magistrate, district associate judge or district judge presiding in a trial court proceeding or the presiding judge or justice in an appellate proceeding.

-25.1(4) “Judicial proceedings” or“proceedings” includes all public trials, hearings or other proceedings in a trial or appellate court, for which expanded news media coverage is requested, except those specifically excluded by these rules.
+25.1(4) “Judicial proceedings” or“proceedings” includes all public trials, hearings, or other proceedings in a trial or appellate court, including those occurring in person or remotely by video or teleconference, for which expanded news media coverage is requested, except those specifically excluded by this chapter.

-25.1(5) “News media” includes any person who regularly gathers, prepares, photographs, records, writes, edits, reports, or publishes news or information about matters of public interest in any medium and who successfully applies to participate in expanded news media coverage and agrees to comply with all court rules.
+25.1(5) “News media” includes any person who regularly gathers, prepares, photographs, records, writes, edits, reports, or publishes news or information about matters of public interest in any medium and who successfully applies to the news media coordinator to participate in expanded news media coverage and agrees to comply with all court rules.